szaumoor/ZSTweaks/ZSTweaks/README.md

 Honestly, it kinda feels like it's immediately not useful by the time you get it.
 The description is also slightly misleading because it looks like it will deal, for example, 1d8+6 against some alignments, in the same way that a Longsword +6 would, but it's not like that.
 It actually just inflicts 1d8 (like a normal non-magical sword) and then additively includes the damage which is generally much less powerful.
 Therefore:

 - The sword now has an enchantment of 5 for the purposes of what it can hit.
-- The sword acts as a 1d8+3 in all respects as baseline.
+- The sword acts as a 1d8+3 in all other respects as baseline.

 The rest functions exactly the same: no bonus against True Neutral, +1 THAC0 +2 damage against LN/CN, +2 THAC0 +4 damage against NG/NE, and +3 THAC0 +6 damage against LG/CG/LE/CE.